The Tramways of

 Allen Morrison

 Colombia's second-largest city, the capital of Antioquia department, lies in a valley carved by the Medellín River about 200 km northwest of Bogotá.
 Altitude is 1,500 m.
 The city's population in 1930 was about 100,000.
-The metropolitan area today has 3.2 million inhabitants.
+The metropolitan area today has 3.7 million inhabitants.

 Medellín had a street railway a quarter century before it had a steam railroad.
 Ferrocarril de Medellín acquired an unknown number of horsecars from J. G. Brill in Philadelphia in 1886 – which seem to have been the same model that Bogotá acquired from Brill in 1884.
-Horsedrawn trams began carrying passengers along Carrera 52, between Plazuela de la Veracruz (near Plaza de Berrío) and El Edén, on 23 January 1887 [see map] [col. AM]:
+Horsedrawn trams began carrying passengers along Carrera 52, between Plazuela de la Veracruz (near Parque Berrío) and El Edén, on 23 January 1887 [see map] [col. AM]:

 The places named on the side of the car – towns far south of the city – were never reached by the horsecar line, which passed to a Belgian company in 1889 and closed in the 1890s.
 The city's first steam railroad, Ferrocarril de Amagá, finally opened a line from its station on Calle 44 to Caldas in 1911 [see map].
 The second steam line, Ferrocarril de Antioquia, began operation in 1914.
-Both railroads used the same 914 mm (36 in) track gauge.
+Both railroads used the same 914 mm / 36 in track gauge.

-Track gauge of the electric tramway was 914 mm (36 in).
 TMM built 10 more tram routes and purchased 52 more Birney cars from Brill in the 1920s: 6 in 1923, 7 in 1924, 2 in 1925, 9 in 1926, 14 in 1927 and 14 in 1928.
 Six of the cars purchased in 1928 were large 4-axle models.
-The following view, taken in the 1930s, shows a 2-axle Birney on the other side of Plaza de Berrío [see map].
+The following view, taken in the 1930s, shows a 2-axle Birney on the other side of Parque Berrío [see map].
 Note the Swiss and American hat shops [postcard, col. AM]:

 The illustration below appeared in the 1930 Informe of the Empresas Públicas Municipales, operator of Tranvía Municipal de Medellín: "See for yourself.
 Everybody in Medellín rides the streetcar.
 It's the perfect way to get around town."